workplace violence & harassment prevention statement 2025

-Randstad Canada’s leadership, executive and management team are dedicated to fostering a safe and healthy work environment for all its employees, contractors, suppliers, visitors, and customers.
+Randstad Canada’s leadership, executives, and management team are committed to fostering a safe and healthy work environment for all employees, contractors, suppliers, visitors, and customers.

 employer commitment

-Randstad Canada will take all necessary precautions to protect employees from workplace violence and harassment and will ensure employees are aware of their rights and responsibilities.
-Management will investigate all concerns, allegations and incidents of workplace violence and harassment in a fair and timely manner, while respecting, within reason, the employee’s privacy.
-Randstad Canada will ensure risk assessments are completed to identify and control any risks related to workplace violence and harassment and that each assessment is in compliance with all relevant policies and procedures on the prevention of workplace violence and harassment.
+Randstad Canada prioritizes the safety and well-being of its employees by taking all necessary precautions to prevent workplace violence and harassment.
+Employees will receive proper training and be made aware of their rights and responsibilities.
+Management is dedicated to investigating all concerns, allegations, and incidents of workplace violence and harassment fairly and promptly, while respecting employee privacy whenever possible.
+Additionally, Randstad Canada will conduct thorough risk assessments to identify and mitigate potential risks, ensuring compliance with all relevant policies and procedures for preventing workplace violence and harassment.

 employee commitment